Smoking in Greece

-Smoking in Greece was at the highest rate of tobacco consumption (more than 40%) in the European Union in 2010.
-In 2014, Greece had the highest rate of smoking in the European Union.
-According to a survey published by the European Commission Day for World No Tobacco Day in 2017, 37% of Greeks are smokers and only 44% of Greeks have never smoked a cigarette, the smallest percentage in the EU.
-After Greece, France and Bulgaria have the next largest number of smokers with 36%.
-At 7%, Sweden had the lowest rate.
+Tobacco smoking has historically been culturally ingrained in Greece, and it continues to be a socially acceptable pastime in many parts of the country to this day.
+According to a 2024 survey, Greece has among the highest smoking rates in the European Union.
+As of 2022, 29.6% of Greek adults are daily smokers.
+According to a survey published by the European Commission Day for World No Tobacco Day in 2017, 37% of Greeks were current smokers; only 44% of Greeks responded they have never smoked a cigarette—the smallest percentage in the EU.
+After Greece, Bulgaria and France have the next highest rates of smoking.

 2010 smoking ban

 Since older legislation was not effective, a new, stricter law was passed.
 With effect of 1 September 2010, this law banned smoking and the consumption of tobacco products by other means, in all work places, transport stations, taxis and passenger ships (smoking was already prohibited on trains, buses and aeroplanes), as well as in all enclosed public places including restaurants, night clubs, etc., without any exception.
-Casinos and bars bigger than 300 m² were given eight months to apply the law.
 Smoking is also prohibited in atria and internal areas with removable roof covers or tents as well as in external seating areas that are surrounded by a tent and are not open from at least two sides.
 Fines are particularly heavy for smokers who do not comply (fines range from 50€ to 500€) as well as for work places or companies, i.e. restaurants, night clubs, pubs, etc. (fines range from 500€ to 10,000€).
 For those companies that violate the law for the fifth time in a row, the law requires the closure of the company.

-As with the previous law, this new one is also not implemented and smoking is in reality permitted in the most public places in Greece.
-Signage indicating the smoking ban legislation is commonly ignored.
-The only exception to the law is airports.
-There, smoking is only permitted in special separated smoking booths equipped with separate ventilation systems and air filters.
-Currently only Athens International Airport has installed such booths: one in the extra-Schengen arrival area before passport control and one in the intra-Schengen baggage reclaim area, both smoking booths are accessible only to arriving passengers.
-In all other Greek airports no such smoking booths have been installed and smoking is totally prohibited inside the terminal buildings.
+As with previous legislation, this new law also remained unimplemented and smoking was in reality permitted in most public places.
+Signage indicating the smoking ban legislation was commonly ignored.

-A website, now not in service, and a telephone hotline for information as well as citizens to report any violations of the new law (tel: 1142) along with an extensive media campaign were created to promote the 1 September smoking ban in Greece.